aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 |Hr|Users|source\_schema|user\_bank|
 |Hr|Users|source\_schema|user\_location|

-## **Dynamic Data masking views**
+## **Building dynamic data masking views**

 The masking procedure GenMaskingView  is used to generate the masking view for a specific table.
-In this post, we provide the syntax for using the procedure in RDS for PostgreSQL and Aurora PostgreSQL-compatible Edition including Babelfish for Aurora PostgreSQL.
+Here, we provide the syntax for using the procedure in RDS for PostgreSQL and Aurora PostgreSQL-compatible Edition including Babelfish for Aurora PostgreSQL.

 **PostgreSQL:**

-call sys.GenMaskingView (<database>, <source\_schema>, <source\_table>, <view\_schema>);
+CALL sys.GenMaskingView (<database>, <source\_schema>, <source\_table>, <view\_schema>);